 Ceramic Guitar Slides

 Ceramic slides have characteristics that sit somewhere between glass and metal.
 The feel of these slides can vary depending on the ceramic mixture, so they can play as smooth as glass or rough like metal.
 The resulting tone is a healthy mixture of warmth and highs, while the medium sustain that you get is not as short as glass, but not as long as metal.
 One thing to keep in mind with ceramic guitar slides is that they are fragile, at times - more fragile than modern glass slides, so make sure you keep them safe.
-Watch the Rocky Mountain Ceramic Blues Boy Slide in action:
+Watch Toby Walker with his Rocky Mountain Ceramic Slide in action:

 Rocky Mountain Slides Ceramic Blues Boy